Evan-V-Dev/PCE-JS-ALL/README.md

-# Windows95-JS
+# PCE-JS-ALL
-A Windows 95 emulator for NodeJS
+An emulator for NodeJS

-Windows95-JS is a project that uses PCE.js
+PCE-JS-ALL is a project that uses PCE.js

-The plan is to update the IBM-PC to Windows 95, then copy all of the files in ths repo.
+PCE-JS-ALL is a repo that has all of the OS emulators in PCE.js, it has a simple launcher too!
+(Only for linux, or anything that runs bash)

+SOON:

+I will import a feature into the "Easy Launcher" that you can change the port of the http server.